kylelange/physio-pdx/README.md

   2. View the code by drag-and-dropping the file into your [favorite text editor](https://atom.io/)

   3. run/check-out the program by dropping the index/html file from your folder into your web browser

+## Support and contact details

+For questions, concerns, or suggestions please email baronsintrees@gmail.com

 ## Known Bugs